lakejs/lake-docs/reference/functions.md

 ## query()

-Returns a [Nodes](/reference/nodes.md) object representing a collection of the document's nodes.
+Returns a [Nodes](/reference/nodes.md) object representing a collection of the nodes.
 This function is similar to [jQuery](https://jquery.com/), but its implementation is very simple.
 It is designed for simplifying DOM manipulation.

 * Parameters: